awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 No AWS KMS permissions are required for your user or the function's execution role to use the default encryption key\.
 To use a customer managed CMK, you need permission to use the key\.
 Lambda uses your permissions to create a grant on the key\.
 This allows Lambda to use it for encryption\.
 + `kms:ListAliases` – To view keys in the Lambda console\.
 + `kms:CreateGrant`, `kms:Encrypt` – To configure a customer managed CMK on a function\.
-+  – To configure a customer managed CMK on a function\.
 + `kms:Decrypt` – To view and manage environment variables that are encrypted with a customer managed CMK\.

 You can get these permissions from your user account or from a key's resource\-based permissions policy\. `ListAliases` is provided by the [managed policies for Lambda](access-control-identity-based.md)\.
 Key policies grant the remaining permissions to users in the **Key users** group\.